gbgabiola/notes/quotes.md

 > "Too many of us are not living our dreams because we are living our fears." - Les Brown

-> "I have decided to stick with love.
-Hate is too great a burden to bear." - Martin Luther King, Jr.

 > "It can be extremely motivating to be surrounded by other like-minded students, and the type of inspiration you take in is more direct than if you get everything from a book or a video." - David Tromholt